geoserver/geoserver.github.io/_posts/2025-07-15-cite-certification.md

 # CITE Certification

-The GeoServer team are really pleased to announce that our long-lost CITE Certification has been regained over the last 6 months.
+The GeoServer team are really pleased to announce that our long-lost CITE Certification has been regained (for 2.27) over the last 6 months.

 OGC CITE Certification is important for two reasons: